gursheyss/styx/README.md

 Styx is an ios app built for syncing healthkit data to other services

-I'm (codex) is building this for integration with openclaw
+Im building this for integration with openclaw